 You smile.
-Seven is not making this easy.
-You glance up at her, see that she is smiling slightly too.
+Seven isn't making this easy.
+You glance up at her and see that she's smiling slightly too.

 "Why?" you ask.

 "It was time."
-Seven pushes you to your back and begins to kiss her way down your body, disappearing under the sheets and making you giggle as she brushes a spot where you are ticklish.
+Seven pushes you to your back and begins to kiss her way down your body, disappearing under the sheets and making you giggle as she brushes a spot where you're ticklish.

 "How did you know it was time?"

 Seven reappears, her expression resigned to more questions.
 "I just did."
 She smiles.
 "How did you know it was time to let me in?"

 You smile.
 "I just did."

 How did you know when she stood at your door holding your palm to the lock that you would let her in this time?
 What were you thinking as you watched her waiting for your answer, as you pushed her inside your apartment and kissed her even before the door had a chance to close?